Charantej-afk/AWS-Asymmetric-VPC-Architecture-Documentation/README.md

 ✔ Production-level tagging and organization

 ### **Private subnets are completely isolated**, making this environment ideal for sensitive applications, internal systems, and secure backend workloads.

----

-If you'd like, I can also create:

-✅ A diagram (ASCII, draw.io template, Lucidchart version, or Mermaid) ✅ A PDF version of this README
-✅ A Terraform-equivalent configuration (optional)

-Would you like any of those?